TeKrop/overfast-api/README.md

 ![Mockup OverFast API](https://files.tekrop.fr/overfast_api_logo_full_1000.png)

 > OverFastAPI gives data about Overwatch heroes, maps, and players statistics by scraping Blizzard pages.
 It was built with **FastAPI** and **Beautiful Soup**, and uses **nginx** as reverse proxy and **Redis** for caching.
 By using a specific cache system, it minimizes calls to Blizzard pages (which can be very slow), and quickly returns accurate data to users.

+## 🚧 Work in progress 🚧

+I'm currently rewriting the API for new Overwatch 2 pages.
+So far, here is the progress :
+- Heroes list : ✅
+- Hero specific data : ✅
+- Maps list : ❌ (doesn't exist anymore on Blizzard pages)
+- Maps gamemodes list : ⌨️ (in progress)
+- Players career : 😴 (waiting for Blizzard to put them back)
+- Players search : 😴 (waiting for Blizzard to put the page back)

 ## Table of contents
 * [✨ Demo](#-demo)